ZackMason/ActuallyAGameEngine/README.md

 # Where AAGE?

-AAGE only works on windows at the moment, there is a working linux branch with only minor changes, it just needs to be updated and is low priority at the moment.
+AAGE only works on windows x64 at the moment, there is a working linux branch with only minor changes, it just needs to be updated and is low priority at the moment.
+32 bit will not be supported.

 # Template